sapegin/washingcode-book/manuscript/book.md

 };
 ```

 This function returns the last second of a day.
-And here 1 and -1 literally mean “next” and “previous”.
+And here 1 and -1 really mean “next” and “previous”.
 They are also an essential part of an algorithm, not configuration.
 It doesn’t make sense to change 1 to 2, because it will break the function.
 Constants make the code longer and don’t help with understanding it.
 Let’s remove them:

 ```js
 const getEndOfDayFromDate = date => {